juliangut/slim-php-di/README.md

 ## Migration from 3.x

-* PHP minimum required version is PHP 8.1
+* PHP minimum required version is PHP 8.0
 * Moved to PHP-DI 7.
-Annotations have been removed, use attributes
+Annotations have been removed, use Attributes

 ## Contributing